Undline/UndChain/readme.md

 LINK makes it possible to **pilot and coordinate physical machines** through a unified, decentralized control layer.
 Within a user’s local region, LINK offers **real-time, low-latency embodiment**—while globally, users can guide AI-driven systems through **Supervisor Mode** or interact via a lightweight simulation in **Phantom Mode**.

-It’s more than a protocol—it’s how **Access becomes physical** on UndChain.
+It’s more than a protocol—it’s how **Access becomes physical** on Modulr.

 ---

 ### Auction House

-The Auction House co-chain is UndChain’s decentralized marketplace for minting, trading, and protecting digital assets on the network.
-It uses **USP** (UndChain Silver Piece) as the default transaction token.
+The Auction House co-chain is Modulr’s decentralized marketplace for minting, trading, and protecting digital assets on the network.
+It uses **USP** (Modulr Silver Piece) as the default transaction token.
 Users can seamlessly swap other registered tokens like AdCoin for USP at checkout.

 #### Key Features

 1. **Digital Asset Contracts**:

-    - Assets are minted using UndChain’s **standard Digital Asset Contracts** as defined by the main chain.
+    - Assets are minted using Modulr’s **standard Digital Asset Contracts** as defined by the main chain.
 Those assets are as follows:
         - **Gray (Unregistered)**: Default for unprotected assets.
         - **Green (Rental)**: Allows limited-use rentals with royalties sent to the creator.
         - **Blue (Single Use + Sharing)**: Enables personal use and sharing, with a kickback for creators when shared content generates value.